Sunday, December 26, 2021

 Perhaps you think that I’m making an unfair assumption; that in our current politically correct world, no religion should be dismissed out-of-hand.
 But consider a couple examples:

-• Reliable sources have quoted L. Ron Hubbard, a starving science fiction writer trying to live on the penny-a-word his publisher paid, as having said, back in the late 1940s, “The way to make a million dollars is to start a religion.”
+• L. Ron Hubbard was a starving science fiction writer trying to live on the penny-a-word his publisher paid back in the late 1940s.
+Reliable sources have quoted him as saying, “The way to make a million dollars is to start a religion.”
 Shortly thereafter he started Dianetics and the Church of Scientology.

 • Rastafarianism was born in the 1930s in Jamaica when a black political activist, Marcus Garvey, told his audience to watch Africa for a black king to come to power.
 He would be their redeemer.
 Shortly thereafter, Haile Selassie was crowned emperor of Ethiopia, and Garvey’s followers hailed him as the returned Messiah, the ‘Lion of the tribe of Judah’ foretold in the Bible.
 They claimed he would never die, and that he would lead black people to superiority over their white oppressors.
 Selassie was embarrassed by the claim.
 He died in 1975, but the religion lives on.